hnielsen123/certbot-f5bigip-rfc2136/README.md

     - This script uses certbot and the certbot-dns-rfc2136 plugin for Let's Encrypt certificate generation and renewal via Dynamic DNS.
 It assumes:
         - that you have this process setup and working already
         - that the script has access to your `rfc2136.ini` file
-        - that the machine you'll be running the script from can create dynamic DNS entries on your nameserver
+        - that certbot can create dynamic DNS entries on your nameserver from the machine you are running this script from
         - *For details on getting this setup, see https://certbot.eff.org/ and https://certbot-dns-rfc2136.readthedocs.io/en/stable/*

     - This script utilizes the [BIGREST Python SDK](https://github.com/f5-rahm/BIGREST/tree/master) by [Leonardo Souza](https://github.com/leonardobdes) and [Jason Rahm](https://github.com/f5-rahm) to communicate with the F5 device using F5's iControl REST API